jonasbn/til/curl/get_status_code.md

 curl: (8) Weird server reply
 ```

-Good luck with your _curling_ - I can recommend reqres.in for testing your `curl` commands.
+Good luck with your _curling_ - I can recommend [reqres.in](https://reqres.in/) for playing around and learning purposes.

 ## Resources and References